 No real substrate is necessary – indeed it makes life harder when trying to catch the insects again.

 Instead include egg boxes or crumpled newspaper to provide a range of places to hide and feel safe.
 Provide water in the form of a water bowl, filled with damp cotton wool.
 This way your crickets can drink but won’t be at risk of drowning.
 This cotton wool can dry out rapidly so top it up with fresh water once or twice a day and change the cotton wool every few days as it will soon become infested with faeces.

 Lastly try to feed your crickets on a wide range of foods.
-Dry foods can include breakfast cereals and dog bisuits (they will often eat some of the newspaper too!).
-Also try to ensure you keep a steady supply of fruit and vegetables accessable.
+Dry foods can include breakfast cereals and dog biscuits (they will often eat some of the newspaper too!).
+Also try to ensure you keep a steady supply of fruit and vegetables accessible.
 I have found that chopped potato, carrot and apple tend to work better than softer food like strawberries or lettuce which will quickly wilt and grow mould.
-Grass, if it is clear from pesticides and weedkillers, is also an excellent source of moisture for them.
+Grass, if it is clear from pesticides and weed killers, is also an excellent source of moisture for them.